-The Kenmore Intuition Vacuum is a good choice for high-pile carpet.
-It does a good overall job of cleaning up pet hair as well as fine and larger debris, such as baking soda or sand.
-It's quite easy to maintain, too, and the parts that do need to be serviced regularly are quite easy to access.
+The Kenmore Intuition Vacuum is a decent choice for high-pile carpet.
+It does a good job of cleaning up pet hair and fine and larger debris, like baking soda or sand.
+It's quite easy to maintain, too, and the parts that you do need to service regularly are quite easy to access.
 Unfortunately, its bulky design can be a little tricky to maneuver.

-The Kenmore Intuition Vacuum is a very good choice for pet owners.
-It does an outstanding job of cleaning pet hair on both low and high-pile carpet, though it struggles a little bit with this kind of debris on bare floors.
-It's quite easy to maintain, and it comes with a turbo brush to help clean fur from upholstered surfaces.
-It's also equipped with a HEPA post-motor filter and a HEPA dirtbag, so you shouldn't have to worry too much about the spread of allergens as you clean.
+The Kenmore Intuition Vacuum is a satisfactory choice for pet owners.
+It does a good job of dealing with pet hair on carpets, though it struggles a little bit with this kind of debris on bare floors.
+It's quite easy to maintain and comes with a turbo brush to help clean fur from upholstered surfaces.
+It also has a HEPA post-motor filter and a HEPA dirtbag, so you won't have to worry too much about the spread of allergens as you clean.

 The Kenmore Intuition Vacuum is an upright vacuum that isn't meant to clean car interiors.

-If you come across a differently-equipped variant, please let us know in the discussions so we can update our review.
+If you encounter a differently-equipped variant, please let us know in the discussions, and we'll update our review.

 The Kenmore Intuition Vacuum is a fairly basic upright vacuum.
 It does a very good overall job of cleaning debris on everything from bare floors to low and high-pile carpet.
 It's also quite easy to maintain, with a relatively simple design that puts its components within easy reach.
 Unfortunately, it has a few recurring costs, and its bulky design can be hard to maneuver.

-If you're looking for alternatives, take a look at our list of recommendations for the best upright vacuums, the best multi-surface vacuums, and the best vacuums for carpets.
+If you're looking for alternatives, look at our list of recommendations for the best upright vacuums, the best multi-surface vacuums, and the best vacuums for carpets.

 The Kenmore Intuition Bagged is slightly more versatile than the Hoover WindTunnel Tempo Bagged.
 The Kenmore is slightly lighter, has lower recurring costs, and cleans most kinds of debris more effectively on all surface types.
 It also comes with an allergen-trapping post-motor HEPA filter and dirtbag.
 That said, the Hoover does a better job of cleaning pet hair on bare floors.

 The Kenmore Intuition Vacuum's build quality is passable.
 It's mostly made of plastic, except for its metal wand, rubber wheels, and handle.
-It feels quite sturdily made overall, but some smaller internal mechanisms, like those inside the bag container door, feel as though they could break over time.
+Overall, it feels quite sturdily made, but some smaller internal mechanisms, like those inside the bag container door, feel as though they could break over time.
 Thankfully, it's easy to assemble, as its components clip together intuitively.
+If you're searching for a better-built bagged upright, consider the SEBO FELIX.

 The Kenmore Intuition Vacuum is quite easy to maintain.